elephantrobotics/myCobotCpp/README.md

 warnning: be sure to select x64-release for compilation;If the running message is missing...Please see the following

 ## How to build on Windows Command Line
-1. open VS Command (Windows menu bar directly search for VS), switch to the directory where myCobotCpp is located, and execute "cmake -G "Visual Studio 16 2019" -A x64"
+1. if mycobotcpp.dll is missing, put the mycobotcpp.dll that was placed in the lib directory into the directory where mycobotcppexample.exe is

-2. open Qt Command (search for Qt in the menu bar), select MSVC 2017 64-bit, and execute WinDeployQt --release mycobotcppexample.exe in the directory (eg: Windeployqt - release D:\vs2019\myCobotCpp\out\build\x64-release\bin) if the VS installation path cannot be found after executing the command here, please check the settings of the VS environment variable
+2. if QT5Core.cpp is missing, open Qt Command (search for Qt in the menu bar), select MSVC 2017 64-bit, and execute WinDeployQt --release mycobotcppexample.exe in the directory (eg: Windeployqt - release D:\vs2019\myCobotCpp\out\build\x64-release\bin) if the VS installation path cannot be found after executing the command here, please check the settings of the VS environment variable

 3. if QT5SerialPort.dll is missing after the above steps, copy this file (eg: D: qt5.12.10\5.12.10\msvc2017_64\bin) from the Qt installation directory to the directory where mycobotcppexample.exe is located